Environmental & Water Resource Economics Major

 As an environmental and water resource economics student at the University of Arizona, you'll explore environmental and natural resource economics and quantitative methods while integrating your studies with complementary disciplines such as political science, geographical information systems, renewable and natural resources, law, and information technology.

-- Spring & Fall 2022 and beyond View checklist for Environmental & Water Resource Economics with 4 year plan.
+- Spring 2023 & Fall 2023 & beyond View checklist for Environmental & Water Resource Economics with 4 year plan.

 - View Pima Community College 2 + 2 four-year plan.